 Information was presented to Council last week by Elders from the Traditional Owner community and other community representatives, showing that Moreland was named after land, between Moonee Ponds Creek to Sydney Road, that Farquhar McCrae acquired in 1839.
-He named the land ‘Moreland’ after a Jamaican slave estate his father and grandfather had operated.
+He named the land ‘Moreland’ after a Jamaican slave estate his grandfather had operated.

 The land in what is now called the Moreland local government area was sold to Farquhar McCrae without the permission of the traditional owners, who were suddenly dispossessed from their land.